 Faith: Oh yeah?
 Give me the speech again, please.
 "Faith, we're still your friends.
 We can help you.
 It's not too late."

 Willow: It's way too late.
 You know, it didn't have to be this way.
 But you made your choice.
 I know you had a tough life.
 I know that some people think you had a lot of bad breaks.
 Well, boo hoo.
 Poor you.

-- Buffy tended to come across this trope whenever there was a recurring villain, or a Face Heel Turn, either subverting it or playing it straight at random.
+- Buffy tended to come across this trope whenever there was a recurring villain, or a Face–Heel Turn, either averting it or playing it straight at random.
 In a later season, Anya lampshades the arbitrariness of the gang's mercy ("Spike has some sort of get out of jail free card that doesn't apply to the rest of us...").

 - Doctor Who also featured quite a few of these.
 They would frequently add a twist wherein the villain actually would be persuaded by the speech, then be promptly killed by his even more villainous Lieutenant.
 In the later years, they became more cynical about this — the seventh Doctor used these speeches in Silver Nemesis and Remembrance of the Daleks, knowing they would only goad the villain into carrying out his plan without taking the time to notice the Doctor's sabotage.

-- Doctor Who also featured a full-out subversion in "The Christmas Invasion", where the Doctor gets halfway through a speech before realizing that he's just been reciting the opening lines of "Circle of Life" from The Lion King.
+- Doctor Who also featured a parody in "The Christmas Invasion", where the Doctor gets halfway through a speech before realizing that he's just been reciting the opening lines of "Circle of Life" from The Lion King.

 - For the Tenth Doctor in particular, this was a defining part of his much more pacifistic character — the villain was always given a chance to repent, usually followed by "or else, I'll have to stop you."
 The "a chance" part is quite specific, too.
 They get exactly one chance.
 They aren't told what will happen if they don't take it, but they learn the hard way that the Doc does not play around.